-Perceived Economic Rationales for the Belt and Road Initiative

-American commentators' views on the economic rationale for BRI are mostly in line with the Chinese government's stated objectives as outlined in the "visions and actions" document.15 BRI's acknowledged goals of developing Western China, furthering China's economic integration with bordering states and maximizing the comparative advantage of various Chinese sectors largely make sense to American analysts.
-Many commentators also emphasize that BRI is instrumental to bringing growth and diversify its economy as it restructures to adapt to the "new normal."
+Perceived Economic Rationales for the Belt and Road Initiative the project to his signature domestic policy initiatives.16 It is widely recognized that China must seek new sources of growth and diversify its economy as it restructures to adapt to the "new normal."
 Many analyses also note that China's estimated \$4 trillion in foreign exchange denominated reserves, the greatest share of which are in US Treasury bonds, could be more productively invested in infrastructure.17 BRI's reinvestment of these assets in RMB-denominated loans would serve the further goal of increasing the Renminbi's use as an international currency-another stated goal.
 One analyst also suggests that BRI will serve to test the ability of Chinese state owned enterprises (SOEs) to compete abroad.18